-Reframing is a tool that can help individuals shift their perspective on a situation and can lead to new insights and more effective ways of coping.
 Reframing is common to a number of therapies and is not as sometime claimed original to NLP.
 Understanding the different types of reframes and when to use them can help individuals and therapists more effectively utilize reframing as a tool for growth and change.